alxolr/php-dp/gof/behavioral/Visitor/Visitor.md

  - implements an Accept operation that takes a visitor as an argument.
 - **ObjectStructure**
  - can enumerate its elements.
- - may provide a high-level iterface to allow the visitor to visit its elements.
+ - may provide a high-level interface to allow the visitor to visit its elements.
  - may either be a composite or a collection such as a list or a set.

 ##Colaborations